autocrypt/autocrypt/doc/level1.rst

 As you can see above, in the common use case, a reply to an encrypted message will also be encrypted.
-Due to Autocrypt's opportunistic approach to key discovery, however, it's possible that the ``key`` state in the recipient's Autocrypt peer state is ``null``, which means the reply will be sent in the clear.
+Due to Autocrypt's opportunistic approach to key discovery, however, it is possible that ``state`` in the recipient's Autocrypt peer state is ``null``, which means the reply will be sent in the clear.

 To avoid leaking cleartext from the original encrypted message in this case, the MUA MAY prepare the cleartext reply without including any